 If a <Deploy> element is specified, the order of the deployment type declarations determines the deployment type precedence.
 Deployment types which appear later in this list have a higher precedence than deployment types which appear earlier.
-The @Standard deployment type must appear first and always has the lowest precedence of any deployment type.
+The @Standard deployment type always has the lowest precedence of any deployment type.